 |25-40||3,640 to 1,17,000|

 Doctors use the doubling mechanism to test pregnancy.
 First, the doctor calls you for a blood and urine test to measure the HCG count.
-Then the doctor asks you to repeat the test after two days.
-Ideally, the HCG level should get doubled in case of healthy pregnancy.
-If not, there are chances that you have miscarried which can be confirmed using a transvaginal ultrasound.
+Then, the doctor asks you to repeat the test after two days.
+Ideally, the HCG level should be doubled in case of a healthy pregnancy.
+If not, there are chances that you have miscarried, which can be confirmed using a transvaginal ultrasound.

 However, there can be several factors when your HCG levels do not drop after a miscarriage.
 Instead, they keep rising.
 This could be possible if the fetus gets attached somewhere else in the female reproductive system instead of the uterus.
 It is called an ectopic pregnancy.

 There could be another scenario of a blighted ovum.
-In this, the placenta develops but not the fetus and gives you a high HCG value.
+The placenta develops but not the fetus, giving you a high HCG value.

-The HCG levels can still rise after a miscarriage if you suffer from gestational trophoblastic disease.
+The HCG levels can rise after a miscarriage if you suffer from gestational trophoblastic disease.
 In this disease, there is an abnormal growth inside the uterus from the placenta.
-The change can be anything, a benign tumor or dangerous cancer like choriocarcinoma.
+The change can be a benign tumour or a dangerous cancer like choriocarcinoma.

-In such cases, the HCG will not go down as expected in a normal miscarriage.
-IF the HCG levels fail to return to normal in due time (4 to 6 weeks), you would need further diagnosis.
+In such cases, the HCG will not decrease as expected in a normal miscarriage.
+If the HCG levels fail to return to normal in due time (4 to 6 weeks), you will need further diagnosis.

 There could be three possibilities if you still show high HCG levels after miscarriage.
 These are:

 A heterotropic pregnancy occurs when one fetus attaches to the uterine wall and another outside the uterus, mainly in the fallopian tube (ectopic pregnancy) or sometimes in the ovary or cervix.